The money you need

 Lower your overhead

 Look for ways to lower your overhead.
-Shop for better pricing on what you buy.
+Shop for competitive pricing on what you buy.
 Cut back on non-essentials.

 Work with reliable vendors